 "…why should we not calmly and patiently review our own thoughts, and thoroughly examine and see what these appearances in us really are?"

-In this perception/reflection exercise, Plato invite us to learn more about our fundamental nature, purpose and essence.
+In this perception/reflection exercise, Polo invite us to learn more about our fundamental nature, purpose and essence.
 After all, the world might be just what we make of it.
 The way it’s built and the way it works (or not) just reflect upon us.